How to Keep up with Customer Expectations

 Basically there are four main customer expectations:

-- A good service: Making a supreme product is something but presenting it to the audience is entirely something else.
+• A good service: Making a supreme product is something but presenting it to the audience is entirely something else.
 Actions speak louder than words when it comes to customer service expectations.
-A welcoming smile and sincere attention goes a long way but it’s only the starting point.
-If you can provide swift and seamless support, then you put a smile on your customer’s face.
-Everything else is cherry on the top.
+A welcoming smile and sincere attention go a long way but it’s only the starting point.
+If you can provide swift and seamless support, then you put a smile on your customers’ faces.
+Everything else is cherry on top.

 How do you identify customer expectations?